-Take, for instance, right of way.
-If you’re hiking on a trail with an incline, hikers coming uphill generally have right of way over hikers descending.
-On a flat surface, it’s harder to tell — but in any scenario, you can always just ask the other party if they’d like to go first.
+Right-of-Way: If you’re hiking on a trail with an incline, hikers coming uphill generally have the right-of-way over hikers descending.
+On a flat surface, it’s harder to tell, but in any scenario, you can always just ask the other party if they’d like to go first.

-If you encounter other types of travelers on the trail, like bikers or horseback riders, as a hiker, you’ll want to yield right-of-way to these groups since they’re generally faster and more powerful.
+If you encounter other types of travelers on the trail, like bikers or horseback riders, as a hiker, you’ll want to yield the right-of-way to these groups since they’re generally faster and have a harder time stopping.

-Finally, you’ve probably heard about Leave No Trace practices, which are designed to help hikers and other outdoor adventurers experience the outdoors without impacting the environment, so that future generations can also enjoy our natural surroundings.
-For instance, Leave No Trace principles requires campers to reuse old camping spots and firepits, and require all who enter the outdoors to pack out all of the garbage they bring into the wilderness, including human excrement.
+Leave No Trace: Leave No Trace practices are designed to help hikers and outdoor adventurers experience the outdoors without impacting the environment so that future generations can also enjoy our natural surroundings.
+Leave No Trace principles require campers to reuse old camping spots and firepits, and require campers and hikers to pack out all of the garbage they bring into the wilderness, including human waste.
 For full details on Leave No Trace principles, check out the website.